Friendly, gentle, and easy-going, the Norwegian Forest Cat makes a great family pet.

 Adopt a Norwegian Forest Cat or Kitten

-Among the less expensive purebreds, Norwegian Forest Kittens typically cost between $400 and $800, depending on markings, bloodlines, and other factors.
+Among the less expensive purebreds, Norwegian Forest Kittens typically cost between $800 to $1,500, depending on markings, bloodlines, and other factors.
 A list of Norwegian Forest Cat breeders can be found on the Fanciers Breeder Referral List.
+You might also find Norwegian Forest Cats in need of permanent homes on Petfinder’s Norwegian Forest Cat page.

 - American Cat Fanciers’ Association.
 “The Norwegian Forest Cat.”
 ACFACat.com, n.d.